Social Media Policy

 Reporting Violations

 The Library requests and strongly urges employees to report any violations or possible or perceived violations to a Publisher.
-Violations may include discussions of the Library and its officers, employees, or agents, any discussions or postings where the employee has identified himself or herself as a Library employee and is engaging in illegal or immoral conduct, any discussion of proprietary information, and any unlawful activity related to blogging or social networking.
+Violations may include discussions of the Library and its officers, employees, or agents, any discussions or postings where the employee has identified himself or herself as a Library employee and is engaging in conduct that violates this policy any discussion of proprietary information; and any unlawful activity related to blogging or social media.

 Disciplinary Action